jherkenhoff/STM/README.md

 The downside of this approach is its low mechanical rigidity, resulting in a lower resonance frequency compared to professional piezo tube scanners.
 Therefore the achievable scan speed is somewhat limited and the piezo scanner is more sensitive to mechanical vibrations.
 These are limitations I am willing to accept, as it saves me a lot of money, while still providing great results.

 I used a 20 mm piezo disk and carefully cut the upper electrode into four segments using a scalpel.
+The upper electrode is commonly made of deposited silver which can be scraped off with medium force.
+However, care must be taken not to cut/scrape too deep into the piezo crystal itself, as it might get damaged.

+I attached thin enameled copper wires to the electrodes using conducting epoxy (MG Chemicals 9410).
+Soldering might also work here, but there is the risk of depolarizing the piezo crystal when applying too much heat, so I went for the safe route.

+A 10mm ceramic standoff (Essentra Components CER-3) is glued to the bottom of the piezo element, translating the "warping motion" of the flat piezo disk into a translational motion of the scanning probe tip, which in turn is inserted into a precision pin socket glued to the other side of the ceramic standof.
+Ceramic was chosen for its very high resistivity, resulting in low leakage of the tunneling current.

 ### <a name="scan-head-assembly"></a>Scan Head Assembly
 ![Scanning head assembly](doc/Scanning-Head.JPG)